-The Center may reassess its jurisdictional decision at any time
+The Center may reassess its jurisdictional decision at any time.

-V. JURISDICTION OF THE USOC, NGBs, LAOs
+V. JURISDICTION OF THE USOPC, NGBs, and LAOs

-Prior to the Center expressly exercising jurisdiction over particular allegations regarding a particular Participant, the relevant organization (the USOC, the NGB, and/or the LAO) has the authority to implement necessary and/or appropriate measures, up to and including a suspension, to address any allegations of misconduct.
-When the relevant organization has reason to believe that the allegations presented fall within the Center's exclusive jurisdiction, the organization-while able to impose measures-may not investigate or resolve those allegations.
-When the allegations presented fall within the Center's discretionary jurisdiction, the organization may investigate and resolve the matter, unless and until such time as the Center expressly exercises jurisdiction over the particular allegations.
+A. Before the Center expressly exercises jurisdiction over particular allegations regarding a particular Participant, the relevant organization (the USOPC, NGB, or LAO)

+has the authority to implement necessary and appropriate measures, up to and including a suspension, to address any allegations of misconduct.

-If, and when, the Center expressly exercises jurisdiction over particular allegations regarding a particular Participant, the relevant organization(s) cannot issue-in response to those allegations-a suspension or other restriction that may deny or threaten to deny a Respondent's opportunity to participate in sport.
-The relevant organization may implement any necessary safety plan(s) or interim measure(s).
+- B. When the relevant organization has reason to believe that the allegations presented fall within the Center's exclusive jurisdiction, the organization-while able to impose measures-may not investigate or resolve those allegations. - C. When the allegations presented fall within the Center's discretionary jurisdiction, the organization may investigate and resolve the matter, unless and until such time as the Center expressly exercises jurisdiction over the particular allegations. - D. The Center will issue a Notice of Exercise of Jurisdiction to the USOPC, NGB, or LAO when the Center determines it has jurisdiction over an allegation of Prohibited Conduct.
+When the Center expressly exercises jurisdiction over particular allegations regarding a particular Participant, the relevant organization(s) cannot issue-in response to those allegations-a suspension or other restriction that may deny or threaten to deny a Respondent's opportunity to participate in sport.
+The relevant organization may implement any necessary safety plan(s) or temporary measure(s).
+The NGB shall inform the Center of any safety plan(s) or temporary measures(s) it or its LAO imposes within 72 hours of imposition.